JustinBeaudry/stencils/README.md

 =============

-**DISCLAIMER:  This is an alpha project and as such has not settled on a stable API.<br/>** **DISCLAIMER:  I haven't had time to work on this and noticed some serious performance issues with this implementation.
+**DISCLAIMER:  This is an alpha project and as such has not settled on a stable API.<br/>** **I haven't had time to work on this and noticed some serious performance issues with this implementation.
 As such I do not recommend installing or trying out ATM.
 I am revising a better strategy for implementation.**

 A simple CLI tool for managing and generating templates for projects; a simplified yeoman.